StephenKrewson/hathi-images/README.md

 --- | ---

-ivpy, which is in `_image-labeling`, I ran conda (ml-mhl?) from cmd prompt worked fine, though globbing and path names are an abomination. need to use that Path libary from fastai crops are stored in ivpy/src/htrc for now.
+ivpy, which is in `_image-labeling`, I ran conda (ml-mhl?) from cmd prompt crops are stored in ivpy/src/htrc for now.

 ## Status